Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Abstract

 \section{Abstract}

-Estimating causal effects under networked interference is a crucial yet challenging problem.
-Existing methods based on observational data mainly rely on the networked unconfoundedness assumption, which guarantees the identification of networked effects.
-However, the networked unconfoundedness assumption is usually violated due to the latent confounders in observational data, hindering the identification of networked effects.
-Interestingly, in such networked settings, interactions between units provide valuable information for recovering latent confounders.
-In this paper, we identify three types of latent confounders in networked inference that hinder identification: those affecting only the individual, those affecting only neighbors, and those influencing both.
-Specifically, we devise a networked effect estimator based on identifiable representation learning techniques.
-Theoretically, we establish the identifiability of all latent confounders, and leveraging the identified latent confounders, we provide the networked effect identification result.
-Extensive experiments validate our theoretical results and demonstrate the effectiveness of the proposed method.
+Estimating causal effects under networked interference from observational data is a crucial yet challenging problem.
+Most existing methods mainly rely on the networked unconfoundedness assumption, which guarantees the identification of networked effects.
+However, this assumption is often violated due to the latent confounders inherent in observational data, thereby hindering the identification of networked effects.
+To address this issue, we leverage the rich interaction patterns between units in networks, which provide valuable information for recovering these latent confounders.
+Building on this insight, we develop a confounder recovery framework that explicitly characterizes three categories of latent confounders in networked settings: those affecting only the unit, those affecting only the unit's neighbors, and those influencing both.
+Based on this framework, we design a networked effect estimator using identifiable representation learning techniques.
+From a theoretical standpoint, we prove the identifiability of all three types of latent confounders and, by leveraging the recovered confounders, establish a formal identification result for networked effects.
+Extensive experiments validate our theoretical findings and demonstrate the effectiveness of the proposed method.